Lodin/react-vtree/README.md

 This option works in tandem with the `placeholder` option.
 With it, you can set the task timeout for the `requestIdleCallback`.
 The `buildingTaskTimeout` will be sent directly as the `requestIdleCallback`'s `timeout` option.

+##### `listRef: Ref<FixedSizeList>`

+This option allows you to get the instance of the internal `react-window` list.
+It is usually unnecessary because all necessary methods are already provided but still can be useful for edge cases.

 ##### `rowComponent: component`

 This property receives a custom `Row` component for the `FixedSizeList` that will override the default one.
 It can be used for adding new functionality.